 On these boards max weight load capacity hovers between 150-200 lbs rarely does it go north of 200 lbs.
-Also, either the top speed or mileage on single charge are in single digits.
-Still if you’re not too demanding on those three counts, these boards are more than adequate.
+Also, either the top speed or mileage on a single charge is in single digits.
+Still, if you’re not too demanding on those three counts, these boards are more than adequate.

 With that in mind, I’d like to show you a brand-new list I made.
 As you could assume on your own, it’s related to the best lightweight electric skateboards available for purchase.
 Let’s see which models made the list!

 |5.
 Acton Blink Lite||10 mph||5 miles||180 lbs||See price now|

 |4.
 Penny Board 1000W||15 mph||7 miles||176 lbs||See price now|

 |1.
 Oasis Cruiser||23 mph||18 miles||220 lbs||See price now|

 5. Acton Blink Lite

 We are starting off with an incredibly light model that’s a must-have for people looking for an easy-to-carry model.
 Blink Lite weighs in at only 7.7 pounds making it the world’s lightest electric skateboard.
 The folks over at Acton made sure that info stands out as they’re heavily marketing it just because of its weight.
 Does that mean everything else about this model is just meh?
 Well, let’s find out, shall we?!